Skip to Content

 TIP: just keep in mind that frozen fruit lowers the temperature of mixture, which can result in a longer baking time.
 Also due to high water content you will need a bit more starch to absorb it.
 If you use frozen peaches, don’t thaw them!
 You want them to stay frozen and release liquid slowly as they cook.

 • Arrowroot flour – or any starchy flour, it helps absorb moisture and thicken the juices so that your filling isn’t too runny.
-Arrowroot flour is similar in consistency to potato starch.
+Arrowroot flour is similar in texture to potato starch or corn starch.

 • Lemon juice – gives a nice tart taste when peaches are less flavorful once baked.

 • Maple sugar – is a crystalized form of maple syrup.
-Coconut sugar, brown sugar also works.
+Coconut sugar, brown sugar or regular also works.
 Add less if your peaches are ripe and sweet.
-Add more if you prefer a sweet peach oat crumble.
+Add more if you prefer a sweet peach crumble.

 Heads up: some links are affiliated & I may receive a small commission from qualifying sales.
 For more info see my disclaimer policy.